Zweihander-Main/docker/ankisyncd/README.md

 - Github Action creates build with Docker tag based on Git semver tag
 - When no tag present, Action creates release with date
-- Action checks original repo default branch for new commits daily and creates new releases when a new commit has been found

 ## Available for Hire